anthonyxiang1/closeter/README.md

 name,type,color,style1,style2,weather1,weather2

-The name is not important, as long as you know which clothing piece you are referring to.
+name does not have to be specific, as long as you know which clothing piece you are referring to.